stolostron/rhacm-docs/manage_cluster/bare_assets.md

     * Baseboard Management Controller Address
     * boot NIC MAC address

-## Creating a bare metal asset with the Red Hat Advanced Cluster Management for Kubernetes console {#creating-a-bare-metal-asset-with-the-red-hat-advanced-cluster-management-for-kubernetes-console}
+## Creating a bare metal asset with the console {#creating-a-bare-metal-asset-with-the-console}

 To create a bare metal asset using the Red Hat Advanced Cluster Management for Kubernetes console, complete the following steps: